"I get commissions for purchases made through links in this post."

 T-shaped metal pieces are the trucks of the longboards.
 Every longboard requires two trucks of 150 mm or 180mm.
 Longboard trucks are made up of the axle, hanger, kingpin, and bushings.

-The large wheels size of a longboard falls between 64-80mm in diameter.
-Besides, they are made up of polyurethane which ranges in hardness.
+The large wheel size of a longboard ranging between 64-80mm in diameter and they are made up of polyurethane which hardness is a good point and far surpass any set of wheels.
 A good longboard has its durometer range between 75a-85a which makes a board softer.

 So whatever kind of longboard you buy, you will always find that it always has this basic construction.
 Read reviews at our site to find out what can be your next best longboard!